Does Demi Lovato Already Have A New Boyfriend?

 — Alexis (@LexyNataliaaa) May 14, 2017

 According to PEOPLE, Grammy nominee Lovato it was first suspected that MMA fighter Cerrone could be her new boyfriend when the two of them were involved in a “quick fling.”
-Lovato was also swept off her feet in a brief romance with another UFC fighter, Luke Rockhold, but soon left him to reunite with Bomba Vasconcelos.
+Lovato was also swept off her feet in a brief romance with another UFC fighter, Luke Rockhold, but soon left him to reunite with her most recnet boyfriend, Bomba Vasconcelos.

 Lovato and her former boyfriend made a cute couple, affectionately known as “Domba,” and were openly engaged in amorous public displays of affection under the full gaze of excited fans.
 Just recently, Vasconcelos posted an adorable message to Lovato on Instagram.